Master of Science Admission Requirements

 - California BRN regulations 2729 and 2732 require licenses for all practicing nurses in the State of California.

-- Information regarding recognition of licensure in other states, or other matters related to licensure may be obtained from the BRN at the following address:
+- Information regarding recognition of licensure in other states, or other matters related to licensure may be obtained from the BRN at the following address: California Board of Registered Nursing, P.O.
+Box 944210, Sacramento, CA 94244-2100.

 - Recommended at least one year of relevant professional nursing experience, preferably relating to area of specialization.

-- Some specialties may require additional experience, check it out:
+- Some specialties may require additional experience:

 - ACPNP—one year acute care pediatric nursing experience